Categories

 French vs Dutch or American apple pie

 How can you tell the difference between a French, Dutch or American apple pie?
 Well, the short answer is the crust.
 The American has the flaking pie crust on bottom and top.
 The Dutch typically has a sweet crumbly topping.
 The French usually has exposed fruit with no top crust.
-While the filings of Dutch and American or normally just apples, sugar and spice, the French may contain raisins and cherries.
-So, what we’ll bake today is actually a hybrid or fusion of Dutch and French.
-And if you make it with American grown apples then you’re all over the map.
+While the fillings of Dutch and American or normally just apples, sugar and spice, the French may contain raisins and cherries.
+So, what we’ll bake today is actually a hybrid of Dutch and French.
+And if you make it with American apple varieties, you can consider it a fusion recipe.

 How do you like them apples?